ashishroushan/Invictus/README.md

 ![chrome_2021-05-17_10-06-30](https://user-images.githubusercontent.com/75972049/118433217-1a0aeb80-b6f8-11eb-9aca-0b4045e7345f.png)

 After taking the input it shows the output in tabular format by rendering the table using "map" method.

 ![chrome_2021-05-17_10-17-12](https://user-images.githubusercontent.com/75972049/118433637-0f9d2180-b6f9-11eb-9ae6-6932c94ddc4c.png)

 ### 3.Warning:
-When user gives invalid intput like a negative number then this component renders a card which shows error message and the basic instructions to follow.
+When user gives invalid intput like a negative number then this component renders a card which shows error message and the basic instructions to follow and it can be dismissed by clicking the dismiss button or by changing the input.
 The cross icon is imported from [fontawesome](https://fontawesome.com/icons/times?style=solid)